nico-amsterdam/nico-amsterdam.github.io/index.md

-# Sustainable Earth - The climate crisis
+# Sustainable Earth - Climate change

 ## Humans will not be the next dinosaurs